You need to:

 We would also like you to write a short essay telling us your thoughts on Science in the 21st Century (full details are on the Student Application Form).

-The Student Nomination Form, Student Application Form and Student Essay instructions can all be found on the Application Forms page.
+The Student Nomination Form, Student Application Form and Student Essay instructions can all be found on the Registration page.

 We will pay your: